Harold Robert Meyer addrc.org 9/7/2023

 Nodding is another powerful non-verbal cue that demonstrates your engagement and understanding.
 It indicates that you are following the speaker’s words and encourages them to continue sharing their thoughts.
-However, be mindful of nodding excessively, as it may come across as insincere or patronizing.
+However, be mindful of nodding excessively, as it may appear insincere or patronizing.
 Strike a balance between nodding to show understanding and maintaining a natural flow of non-verbal communication.

 Facial expressions also play a significant role in active listening.
 Smiling when appropriate and displaying genuine interest through your facial expressions can create a comfortable and welcoming environment for the speaker.
 Conversely, displaying a bored or disinterested expression can discourage the speaker from fully expressing themselves and hinder effective communication.

 Overall, body language complements verbal communication and reinforces active listening.
-Being aware of your body language and consciously using appropriate non-verbal cues can greatly enhance your active listening skills and contribute to more meaningful conversations.
+Awareness of your body language and using appropriate non-verbal cues can greatly enhance your active listening skills and contribute to more meaningful conversations.

 While active listening is a valuable skill, there are several common barriers that can hinder its practice.
 Recognizing these barriers and actively working to overcome them is essential for effective communication.
 Here are some common barriers to active listening and strategies to overcome them: